 What if I told you that, in many cases, we respond in a very unproductive or downright negative way?
 We could be responding in more neutral or more positive ways and our lives could be more productive.

-Instead of wasting a tremendous amount of emotional and mental resources feeling negative, angry, frustrated, guilty, upset, you name it, we can focus more on feeling appreciated as well as content.
+Instead of wasting a tremendous amount of emotional and mental resources feeling negative, angry, frustrated, guilty, upset, you name it, we can focus more on feeling appreciated.
 It’s all a choice.

 But unfortunately, if we hang on to these past memories and we judge them in a predictably negative way, we lose sight of the fact that we can always choose our judgments.
 We feel that our negative analysis is just who we are.
 It’s part of our identity.
 It’s part of our personality.